HLTCHKUST/cantonese-asr/README.md

 [Update][1 Feb, 2024] We release the .wav data of the dataset [Google Drive Link](https://drive.google.com/file/d/1epfYMMhXdBKA6nxPgUugb2Uj4DllSxkn/view?usp=drive_link).
-Please use for research perpose only.
+Please use it for research purposes only.

 ## MDCC Dataset
 This repository contains code and meta-data to download the How2 dataset as described in the following paper: